-Notes: Information Liberation is a news and opinion website with an extreme right wing bias.
-Virtually every article reports positively for conservative causes and negatively for liberals.
-Information Liberation uses loaded words to convey either positive or negative emotions.
-While Information Liberation does publish credible news that is sourced properly, it also publishes news that is sourced to right wing biased, conspiracy and questionable sources.
-They also perform misleading fact checks such as this one: FACT CHECK: Hillary Said 90% of Clinton Foundation Donations go to Charity.
+While Information Liberation does publish credible news that is sourced properly, it also publishes news that is sourced to right-wing biased, conspiracy, and questionable sources.
+They provide a list of sources they link to on their sidebar.
+This list reads like a who’s who of conspiracy and questionable sources such as InfoWars, Gateway Pundit, and the Center for Immigration Studies.
+They also perform misleading fact checks such as this: FACT CHECK: Hillary Said 90% of Clinton Foundation Donations go to Charity.
 Actual Number?
 5.7%.
 This fact check simply is not true.
-Either this is a very poorly done fact check or they were intentionally trying to mislead.
+Either this is a very poorly done fact check, or they were intentionally trying to mislead.
 The actual number that goes to charity is 89%.
 The deception in this fact check is in the wording.
-5.7% of donation go to outside charity groups, this much is true.
-With this fact check Information Liberation is misleading people to believe that only 5.7% goes to actual charity when in fact it is closer to 90%.
-See the full and proper fact check here.
-Due to extreme bias and intentionally being misleading we rate this source as Questionable.
-(D. Van Zandt 3/29/2017)
+5.7% of donations go to outside charity groups; this much is true.
+With this fact check Information Liberation is misleading people to believe that only 5.7% goes to actual charity when it is closer to 90%.

 In general, Information Liberation is a right-wing disinformation propaganda site.

 Overall, we rate Information Liberation Questionable based on extreme right-wing bias, promoting propaganda/conspiracies, a lack of transparency, poor sourcing and false claims.
 (3/29/2017) Updated (D. Van Zandt 01/13/2023)

 Last Updated on May 26, 2023 by Media Bias Fact Check